AmiralBl3ndic/Vinaigrette/README.md

 #### Warning

-This endpoint is only able to parse requests sent with `Content-Type: multipart/form-data`
+This endpoint is only able to parse requests sent with `Content-Type: multipart/form-data`.

+By default, this endpoint will only accept files up to 2 MB.
+This threshold is configurable with the `maximumImageSizeAllowed` variable of `server.config.js`.

 ### `GET /sauce/random`